eden-platform/cloud/README.md

 ## The Front-end

-You can read more about the VueJS frontend for Frappe Cloud [here](./dashboard/README.md).
+You can read more about the VueJS frontend for Eden Cloud [here](./dashboard/README.md).

 ## Contributing